Trump Reportedly Wants Pentagon To Stage Military Parade Down Pennsylvania Ave.

 Two months after witnessing the French display, Trump told reporters at the United Nations General Assembly in New York it was "one of the greatest parades I've ever seen."

-A date for such a parade has reportedly not been determined, but the Pentagon prefers Veteran's Day in November, according to the Post.
+A date for such a parade has reportedly not been determined, but the Pentagon prefers Veterans Day in November, according to the Post.
 The location also has yet to be decided, but the newspaper says the president wants it to proceed along Pennsylvania Ave., a route that would send it past the White House, the Capitol and the Trump International Hotel.